nickk124/inflationaryfields/README.rst

 inflationaryfields
 ==================
 Final project for ASTR 504/704: Cosmology, on the presence of an additional scalar field during the cosmological inflationary epoch.
+[I can't seem to find the final version of the .tex file, unfortunately :( ].

 Abstract
 ========